safe-fndn/safe-modules/modules/allowances/README.md

 This contract is a registry of transfer allowances on a Safe that can be used by specific accounts.
 For this the contract needs to be enabled as a module on the Safe that holds the assets that should be transferred.
 The registry is written to be used with ERC20 tokens and Ether (represented by the zero address).

 All transfer allowances are specific to a Safe, token and delegate.
-A delegate is an account that can authorize transfers (via a signature).
+A delegate is an account that can authorize transfers (via a signature or `msg.sender`).

 Note: This is not about allowances on an ERC20 token contract.